Shrey0561/Streaming-Smarter-Netflix-Content-Strategy-Retention-Signals-SQL-/README.md

-# Streaming Smarter: Netflix Viewer Retention Analysis (SQL + Excel)
+# Streaming Smarter: Netflix Content Strategy & Retention Signals (SQL)
 > This project simulates a real-world scenario: what a content analyst might uncover when exploring Netflix's catalog using only SQL.

 ## TL;DR
-**Problem:** Netflix needs to understand what types of content drive global growth and viewer retention.
+**Problem:** Netflix needs to understand what types of content signal global growth and retention potential.

 **Process:** Queried and cleaned **8,800+ titles** using SQL to analyze trends in genres, production countries, season longevity, and data quality.